oxenprogrammer/pokemon/README.md

-# Pokemon
+# Project Description
+- Catalogue of Dog Clothes

 ## Screenshot
 ![Screenshot](./Screenshoot.png)

-## Project Description
-- Catalogue of Dog Clothes

 This project is an index for pokemons, from the pokeAPI, developed using React/Redux.
 Here I have practiced the basics of React, like,